/uses

 I've been a Mac user since 2005 but also have a few Linux boxes around for home automation (mostly Home Assistant) and other stuff.
 These are a mixture of single board computers such as the Raspberry Pi, and other small form factor machines like the Intel NUC.
 Apart from a couple of the Raspberry Pis which run Raspbian they all run Ubuntu Server.
 I run Pi-hole for ad blocking and local DNS.

-Backup Strategy #
+Backup Strategy Jump to heading

 • I backup most of the content on my personal machine to Backblaze.
 They provide unlimited storage for a very reasonable price, and the recovery options are great.
 Download content directly from the website, or for larger recoveries they'll ship you a USB flash drive (up to 256 GB) or a hard drive (up to 8 TB) via FedEx, with a full refund if you return it to them within 30 days.
 Sign up and get a month free.